Dmitry-Abakumov/tweets/README.md

-Привет. Это веб-приложение - Tweets.
+Hello!
+It`s web application - Tweets

-С помошью него можно:
+With it, you can:

-1. Подписаться на пользователя
+1. Follow a user
-2. Отписаться от пользователя
+2. Unfollow a user
-3. Отфильтровать пользователей по категориям:
+3. Filter users by category:

-- "все пользователи",
+- "All users",
-- "пользователи на которых Вы подписались"
+- "users you have subscribed to"
-- "пользователи на которых Вы не подписывались"
+- "users you didn't follow"